ISUgenomics/bioinformatics-workbook/dataAnalysis/RNA-Seq/RNA-SeqIntro/RNAseq-using-a-genome.md

 wget https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/000/001/735/GCF_000001735.4_TAIR10.1/GCF_000001735.4_TAIR10.1_genomic.gff.gz
 ```

-# 2. Quality Check #
+# 2. Quality Check

 We use `fastqc`, a tool that provides a simple way to do quality control checks on raw sequence data coming from high throughput sequencing pipelines (<a href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc/" target="_blank">FastQC  ⤴</a>).

+*Watch the video below to check the quality of high throughput sequence using FastQC* [source: <a href="https://" target="_blank">BabrahamBioinf  ⤴</a> ]
+<iframe width="560" height="315" src="https://www.youtube.com/c/BabrahamBioinf" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 It uses various metrics to indicate how your data is.
 A high-quality Illumina RNAseq file should look something like <a href="http://www.bioinformatics.babraham.ac.uk/projects/fastqc/good_sequence_short_fastqc.html" target="_blank">this  ⤴</a>.
 Since there are 6 sets of files (12 files total), we need to run `fastqc` on each one of them.
 It is convenient to run it in `parallel`.

 ```
 module load fastqc